 Shuttle distance for this section is moderately long - about 1-2 hours one way on paved roads depending upon starting and ending points, so plan accordingly.
 Shuttle information may be available from the BLM at 970-882-7296 (Dolores) or 970-240-5300 (Montrose).
 Rentals and shuttles may be available from any of several outfitters serving the Dolores and surrounding rivers.
 Other outfitters elsewhere in Colorado and other states may also provide services on the Dolores River.

-This section of the Dolores River is a very popular run and will usually have a higher number of rafts than on some sections of the river.
+This last reach of the Dolores River is a very popular run and will usually have a higher number of rafts than on some sections of the river.
 The spectacular canyons, desert topography and gorgeous natural surroundings make for a wilderness adventure trip that can be 1-3 days long depending upon paddling skills, flow and the amount of time you have to spend on the river.
 Exploring side canyons can add a day or more to trips here.
-Be prepared for some serious whitewater at two major rapids that rate Class IV status, and that means you need to dry everything in and lash it to your boat - just in case!
+Be prepared for some serious whitewater at two major rapids that rate Class III+ to IV status, and that means you need to dry everything in and lash it to your boat - just in case!
 If you don't get enough river by the time you reach Dewey Bridge, then just continue on downriver to Moab, or beyond, on the Colorado River.